 You can equally email your teacher requesting the slides through your email.
 Finally, you can snowball from the sources after getting the PDF versions from Google Scholar, school databases, and other places.

-When you have the title or DOI number of an article but cannot access it, you can easily do so through Sci-hub.
+When you have an article's title or DOI number but cannot access it, you can easily do so through Sci-hub.
 Although many court battles have marred the shadow library website, one thing stands out: it offers free access to almost any scientific research paper and book.
 It bypasses the paywalls set by various journals and authors.
 It is no wonder it is used extensively across the world.
-You can use it to access free scholarly articles and write a well-supported research paper or essay.
+You can access free scholarly articles and write a well-supported research paper or essay.

-There is no debate that using scholarly sources makes you score better grades to support your arguments and counterarguments.
+Undoubtedly, using scholarly sources makes you score better grades to support your arguments and counterarguments.
 For example, suppose you are a nursing student.
 In that case, you understand that using a peer-reviewed journal helps you write an evidence-based paper that will score the best grade.
 The same applies to other fields and subjects.
-There are scholarly articles written by experts and professional researchers in all academic fields.
+Experts and professional researchers in all academic fields write scholarly articles.

 We are determined to help you find substantial sources for your essay.
 We have detailed guides on using Google Scholar and getting the best sources, the number of references to use when writing assignments, and the best places to find scholarly articles.

 At this point, we believe that these insights from our research paper writers and top essay writers will help you become a top-performing student.
-However, if you have trouble finding sources and writing essays, reach out to us to organize how best we can help you.
+However, if you have trouble finding sources and writing essays, contact us to organize how best we can help you.